bayuagpr/gitlog-author/README.md

 - Sanitized filenames

 ## Output Example
-You can check the output example in the [output-example/output-example.md](/output-example/output-example.md) file
+You can check the output example (commit log version) in the [output-example/output-example.md](/output-example/output-example.md) file

 ## Requirements